-Any person who is a deemed insider may only trade MIL shares during the trading periods.
+Any person who is deemed an insider may only trade MIL shares during the trading periods.

-A Director or Executive Officer who has an interest in the Company or in any transactions with the Company that could create or appear to create a conflict of interest with Mayberry, they must disclose such interests to the Company.
+A Director or Executive Officer who has an interest in the Company or in any transactions with the Company that could create or appear to create a conflict of interest with Mayberry, must disclose such interests to the Company.